dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 1. Present your quantitative D3 visualizations
 2. Show you interacting with your D3 visualizations.
 3. Share the most interesting thing you learned from this lab.
-4. Answer the question labeled Question1 in step 2.1.

 **Videos longer than 2 minutes will be trimmed to 2 minutes before we grade, so make sure your video is 2 minutes or less.**